Birth to Three

 Parents Available to Help (PATH)

-PATH is a network of parents of premature babies, children with special needs, or who have lost a young child or who experienced a high-risk pregnancy.
+PATH is a network of parents of premature babies, children with special needs, or those who have lost a young child or who experienced a high-risk pregnancy.
 They help other parents in Connecticut and nearby states with peer counseling and a library of useful materials.

 Planned Lifetime Assistance Network of Connecticut, Inc. (PLAN)